University Trademark Licensing Program

 The Stony Brook campus community participates in a licensing program that sets the guidelines for use of our logos and word marks on a variety of merchandise.
-The program is managed by the Learfield Licensing Partners (LLP), an outside agency.
+The program is managed by the CLC/IMG College (CLC), an outside agency.

 The overall purpose of the Stony Brook University Trademark Licensing Program is to protect the integrity of the institution’s trademarks and to ensure such trademarks are used in an appropriate manner.
 Stony Brook’s Trademark Licensing Program is administered by Stony Brook’s Office of Communications and Marketing.
 Stony Brook is a member of the Fair Labor Association (FLA).
 All Stony Brook Trademark Licensing Program vendors are required to be FLA members and must adhere to the FLA Code of Conduct.

-Prospective vendors are encouraged to visit LLP’s website for an application.
-The royalty rate is ten percent of the wholesale price and is payable through LLP on all items including giveaways.
+Prospective vendors are encouraged to visit CLC’s website for an application.
+The royalty rate is twelve percent of the wholesale price and is payable through CLC on all items including giveaways.
 Exemptions to the royalty are signage, awards and uniforms.
-However, use of licensed vendors is still strongly encouraged.
+However, use of licensed vendors is still required.
 Approved vendors in the trademark licensing program have access to our style guide for their product designs.

 To comply with and assure protection under federal, state and international trademark laws, Stony Brook University is required to monitor and control all uses of its trademarks.
 Unauthorized use of Stony Brook trademarks is subject to civil and criminal penalties.
 Stony Brook reserves the right to take appropriate action when confronted with unauthorized use of its trademarks.
 Such actions may include confiscation of the goods, financial penalties and legal action.

 If you have questions regarding the Trademark Licensing Program, please contact Susanne Walsh at Susanne.Walsh@stonybrook.edu.